We continue our series of recommendations for new cat owners. See the entire new cat shopping list here.

 An honorable mention should definitely go to all those catnip toys out there, but be careful.
 Not all catnip toys are created equal.
 We found that some items manufactured by the company PETSTAGES contained the smallest sprinkling of catnip in a filling made mostly of fiberfill.
 The brand we recommend is Yeoww!
 Everything they make is of a high quality but our cats particularly like the Stinkies.
 They're filled with nothing but catnip and we've yet to see a kitty pierce the tough fabric exterior of these toys.

 There are also some common "toys" that should never be made available to cats.
 This list includes, yarn, rubber bands, yarn, hair bands, string, yarn, shoelaces, and any number of other small, swallowable items.
 Did we mention YARN?
 People probably link cats with yarn because cats will play with any stringy item.
 The trouble is that they shouldn't.
-The barbs on a cat's tongue makes it very easy for these items to get hooked and swallowed, and once swallowed they can kill your kitty by blocking their intestinal tract.
+The barbs on a cat's tongue make it very easy for these items to get hooked and swallowed, and once swallowed they can kill your kitty by blocking their intestinal tract.
 At the very least, you're in for some pricey vet visits.